 SEMA 2006: Chrysler turned fantasy into reality for thousands of Jeep enthusiasts when they set their engineers loose to build this one-off, diesel-powered Wrangler.
 The 3.0L CRD diesel generates a very healthy 230 horsepower and 390 lbs-ft of torque at 2800 rpm.
 If this ever reaches the dealerships, and I’m sure it will, Chrysler will have a long list of eager buyers.

 Alas, that was before the Daimler Chrysler divorce was announced in 2007 and the global economic meltdown in 2008.
 So now it is more than 5 years later and there is still no diesel Jeep being sold in the U.S.- and it’s anybodies guess if there ever will be.
 With the low power, poor fuel economy and poor driving range of the 3.8L gas engine, we believed a diesel engine was critical to the XV-JP being successful in the marketplace.
 With no diesel in sight, we have decided to pull the plug on XV-JP production.
-We love the XV-JP design, and we still own the molds - who knows maybe we’ll relaunch it at some point, or possibly even offer a do-it-yourself XV-JP kit.
+We love the XV-JP design, and we still own the molds - who knows maybe we’ll relaunch it at some point.